muckSponge/MaterialFox/README.md

 * Right click on toolbar -> Customize.
 * Check Drag Space checkbox.

-Emulate Chrome's profile switcher button:
+Emulate Chrome's profile switcher button (Firefox 67+ only):
 * Right click on toolbar -> Customize.
-* Drag Synced Tabs to the toolbar.
+* Drag Firefox Account to the toolbar.

 Replicate Chrome behaviour for clipped tabs:
 * [about:config] Set ```browser.tabs.tabClipWidth``` to ```83``` (default is ```144```).